Surxe/DarkAndDarker-Exporter/README.md

 4. **Get Mapper** - Creates mapper file via UE4SS
 5. **BatchExport** - Extracts game assets as JSON or PNG via CUE4P-BatchExport

+Assets are exported "as is", meaning it does not perform any alterations on the source data and therefore will not break when developers make changes to the file structure.

 ## Process Details